Buntingford branch line: Authorisation

 On 1 August 1856, a meeting of 150 landowners was held at the George and Dragon Hotel in Buntingford, to discuss promoting a branch line to Buntingford.
 A local promoter, George Mickley, estimated £70,000 to construct ten miles of single track railway and £30,000 for land and stations, making a total of £100,000.
 Annual receipts were forecast to be £10,083, and a 5% profit was expected.
 A second meeting was held on 28 August, and it was reported that there was no opposition locally when people were circulated by letter.
 It was decided to proceed.
-A Parliamentary Bill was submitted in November 1857.
-The Bill passed through Parliament and the Royal Assent was granted for the Ware, Hadham and Buntingford Railway on 12 July 1858 with authorised share capital of £50,000.
+A parliamentary bill was submitted in November 1857.
+The bill passed through Parliament and royal assent was granted for the Ware, Hadham and Buntingford Railway Act 1858 (21 & 22 Vict. c. xcvii) on 12 July 1858, authorising the Ware, Hadham and Buntingford Railway with authorised share capital of £50,000.

 A tender of £44,000 to build the line was accepted from W. S. Simpson of Ely; the engineer was Henry Palfrey Stephenson and the first sod was cut at a ceremony on 20 July 1859.

 While land was being acquired, opposition was encountered from a landowner near Ware, and the decision was taken to alter the route to join the Hertford branch at St Margaret's instead of Ware.
 Many other difficulties were encountered in acquiring land.
-A deviation Bill was submitted in 1860 to improve the gradients and shorten the line which gained the Royal Assent on 22 July 1861.
+A deviation bill was submitted in 1860 to improve the gradients and shorten the line which gained royal assent on 22 July 1861 as the Ware, Hadham and Buntingford Railway (Deviation) Act 1861 (24 & 25 Vict. c. cxciii).
 The line needed an unusual number of bridges increasing the cost per mile of construction.

-There was a shortfall in subscribed capital and the borrowing powers in the company's Act of Incorporation were conditional on a proportion of the capital having been raised.
+There was a shortfall in subscribed capital and the borrowing powers in the company's act of incorporation were conditional on a proportion of the capital having been raised.
 The directors considered mortgaging the line, but it proved impossible to find a financial house willing to take debenture shares and the company lacked funds.